Careers

 Retention period

-As part of Revenue’s record retention policy, details of unsuccessful candidates will be held for 18 months from the establishment of the applicable panel.
-The details of successful candidates, not assigned, will be held for one year after the panel has expired.
-Details of candidates who have been assigned will be held for the length of their employment plus seven years.
+As part of Revenue’s record retention policy, details of unsuccessful candidates will be held for 18 months following the establishment of the applicable panel.
+The details of successful candidates not assigned will be held for one year after the panel has expired.
+Details of candidates who have been assigned will be held for the length of their employment, plus seven years.

 Further information